Duru880/HealthExpenditure-and-Obesity/README.md

 ### Sub-questions
 - Do higher-spending countries have higher or lower obesity levels?
-- Does controlling for GDP, HDI, and urbanization change the relationship?
+- Does controlling for GDP, EducationIndex, and UrbanPopulation change the relationship?

 ---